Game Theory in Cosmology: Summary

 It also predicts novel phenomena that cannot arise from conventional particle dark matter or scalar-field dark energy, including anisotropic velocity fields and environment-dependent halo signatures.
 Teleodynamic entropy emerges from microstate counting at the Hubble horizon, revealing a fundamentally nonequilibrium origin of cosmic entropy without invoking black hole thermodynamics.
 The current expansion epoch of the universe can be interpreted as it evolving towards an arbitrage equilibrium, in which it tries to maximize the global effective utility of accessible microstates in every region, thereby giving rise to the Law of Universal Arbitrage Equilibrium.
+We also showed that our theory addresses the coincidence problem in cosmology naturally through its entropy formalism for the cosmological horizon.
 The teleodynamic setup of cosmology can also support different fates for the universe, as different forms of the bias functional can lead to distinct long-term futures. \\